DFHack/dfhack/docs/plugins/reveal.rst

     where (for example) you abandoned with the fort revealed and no longer need the saved map data when you load a new fort.
 ``revflood``
-    Hide everything, then reveal tiles with a path to the cursor.
+    Hide everything, then reveal tiles with a path to the keyboard cursor (if enabled) or the selected unit (if a unit is selected) or else a random citizen.
     This allows reparing maps that you accidentally saved while they were revealed.
     Note that tiles behind constructed walls are also revealed as a workaround for :bug:`1871`.
 ``nopause 1|0``
     Disables pausing (both manual and automatic) with the exception of the pause